Disability Pride Month | Living a Life I'm Proud of

 I feel like these things need to be discussed because my way of life shouldn’t evoke pity or shame when spoken of.
 I have worked for so long to accept every aspect of me and find the beauty in all all, and loving myself--Spinal Cord Injury and all.
 Living this new life in a wheelchair has become so much a part of my story and this life that I’ve built.
 It has shaped me into this person that I am today, and reminds me that this human experience is all about growth and understanding, with ups and downs all along the way.
 I am so PROUD to be living this life, and as I continue to progress as a human, I know I'll keep adding to this list.

-In the coming days, I’d like to highlight the many opportunities that have come to me because of my disability, like that time I was part of a round table discussion about disabilities with President Barack Obama (more to come later)… right here on my blog, Instagram and Facebook.
+In the coming days, I’d like to highlight the many opportunities that have come to me because of my disability, like that time I was part of a round table discussion about disabilities with President Barack Obama (read about it here)… right here on my blog, Instagram and Facebook.

 If you’re looking at how you can educate and empower yourself on disabilities, support disability awareness, empower friends with disabilities, check out these cool resources for disabilities advocacy and awareness: